Ph.D. in Pharmaceutical Health Outcomes and Policy

 - Financial assistance for qualified applicants based on availability

-- Collaboration with Texas Medical Center health care institutions
+- Collaboration with health care institutions in the Texas Medical Center and beyond

-- Collaboration with the Pharmaceutical and Pharmacy Industry
+- Collaboration with the pharmaceutical industry and pharmacy organizations

 Pharmaceutical Health Outcomes and Policy graduates are in high demand by the pharmaceutical industry, healthcare consulting groups, pharmacy benefit management companies, healthcare organizations, academia and government/regulatory agencies.